 - Bathroom mirrors with shaving sockets

-Read on to find out about each type of bathroom vanity mirror…
+Read on to find out about each type of bathroom mirror…

 They are the more basic option for mirrors in the bathroom.
-However, wall mirrors are easy-to-install, including their own instructions, and match every decor thanks to their universal designs.
+However, wall mirrors are easy to install, with their own instructions and plenty of options to match every type of decor thanks to their universal designs.

-Rectangular and round mirrors are the most in-demand and on-trend styles available with frames, bevelled edges or polished edges.
+Rectangular and round mirrors are the most in-demand and on-trend styles available with frames, beveled or polished edges.
 Some are even available with LED backlighting.
-This variety makes them a perfect option for all budgetary requirements.
+This variety makes them a perfect option for all budgets.

 Single or double mirrors?